Award-Winning Transformation: The Residences at The Little Nell

 Discovering the Magic of Paris Deco Off: Miranda and Regina’s Journey Through the World of Decorative Fabrics and Design

-If you are reading this, chances are that you not only know about, but perhaps have attended the annual Paris Deco Off event.
-This not-to-miss, four-day event that showcases the latest designs and trends in the world of decoration and interior design, takes place in January in Paris, France.
-The event is held in various showrooms, boutiques, and galleries throughout the city, and is attended by designers, decorators, and other industry professionals from all over the world.
-This year, two of our Interior Design team members traveled to the city of lights, and of course the fashion capital, Paris, France.
+If you are reading this, chances are you not only know about, but have perhaps even attended, the annual Paris Deco Off event.
+This not-to-be-missed, four-day event showcases the latest designs and trends in the world of decoration and interior design.
+It takes place every January in Paris, France, and is held in various showrooms, boutiques, and galleries throughout the city.
+The event is attended by designers, decorators, and other industry professionals from all over the world.
+This year, two of our Interior Design team members traveled to the City of Lights and, of course, the fashion capital, Paris.

-But before we share their stories, reflections, and news about the latest trends in the interior design industry, let us tell you a little bit more about the event itself.
+Before we share their stories, reflections, and insights into the latest trends in the interior design industry, let us tell you a bit more about the event itself.

-It was first held in 2010 and has since become a must-attend event for anyone interested in interior design.
-The event features a wide range of products, including fabrics, wallpapers, furniture, lighting, and accessories, all of which are designed to inspire and inform those in attendance.
+First held in 2010, Paris Deco Off has since become a must-attend event for anyone interested in interior design.
+The event features a wide range of products, including fabrics, wallpapers, furniture, lighting, and accessories, all designed to inspire and inform those in attendance.

 One of the highlights of this significant event is the many exhibitions that take place throughout the city.
 These exhibitions showcase the latest trends and designs in interior decoration and are hosted by some of the top designers and manufacturers in the industry.